Though iPhone viruses are rare, they can happen. Typically, this occurs through a few different methods, but it’s almost never totally your fault.

 Cleaning your Mac with Gemini and syncing your folders and images to iPhone ensures storage across your devices remains clear and concise, and you only keep the files you really want and need.

-Viruses on Mac are never fun to deal with, so be sure to take preventative measures.
+Viruses on Mac are never fun to deal with, so be sure to take preventive measures.
 The last thing you’d want to do is have to reset your phone just because you clicked a strange link in a text message!
+Setapp can help you stay on the mission.